lmstudio-ai/venvstacks/_sources/overview.rst.txt

    $ venvstacks local-export --output-dir demo_export sklearn_demo/venvstacks.toml

-Given that even considering the use of ``venvstacks`` implies that some layer archives may be of significant size (a fully built `pytorch` archive weighs in at multiple gigabytes, for example), packing and unpacking the layer archives can take a substantial amount of time.
+Given that even considering the use of ``venvstacks`` implies that some layer archives may be of significant size (a fully built :pypi:`PyTorch <torch>` archive weighs in at multiple gigabytes, for example), packing and unpacking the layer archives can take a substantial amount of time.

 To avoid that overhead when iterating on layer definitions and launch module details, the ``local-export`` subcommand allows the built environments to be copied to a different